RAIGen: Rare Attribute Identification in Text-to-Image Generative Models

 Text-to-image (T2I) diffusion models such as Stable Diffusion have revolutionized image generation by producing high-fidelity visuals from natural language prompts \citep{podell2024sdxl, rombach2022high}.
 However, these models not only reflect biases from their training data \citep{luccioni2023stable, 10449200}, but can also amplify them during generation, reinforcing societal stereotypes and inequalities if left unaddressed \citep {seshadri2024bias}.
 For instance, despite near-parity in the LAION-5B dataset for occupations like “teacher”, generated samples remain heavily gender-skewed \citep{friedrich2023FairDiffusion}.
-Such disparities reduce semantic coverage and raise concerns about fairness, and deployment in a real-world setting.
+Such disparities reduce semantic coverage and raise concerns about fairness and real-world deployment.

 Several approaches counteract biases in T2I generative models by rebalancing or diversifying their outputs \citep{chuang2023debiasingvisionlanguagemodelsbiased, ni2023oresopenvocabularyresponsiblevisual, shen2024finetuning, li2024self}.
-While effective for predefined categories like gender or race, they often overlook underrepresentation such as physical traits, cultural symbols, or stylistic variations, essential for semantic diversity and faithful generation.
-Open-set bias detection \citep{D'Inca_2024_CVPR} broadens auditing but mainly identifies the majority attributes and the surfaced attributes are largely dictated by inductive biases of external world models.
+While effective for predefined categories like gender or race, they often overlook forms of underrepresentation, such as physical traits, cultural symbols, or stylistic variations, essential for semantic diversity and faithful generation.
+Open-set bias detection \citep{D'Inca_2024_CVPR} broadens auditing but mainly identifies the majority attributes, and the surfaced attributes are largely dictated by inductive biases of external world models.
 Suppressing such majority features does not amplify the underrepresented ones, overlooking the critical task of identifying \emph{minority attributes}: semantic factors encoded in the model’s internal representations, but consistently underexpressed.
 We validate this empirically in Appendix~\ref{app:majority_suppression}, showing that suppression of dominant attributes reduces their presence but reallocates probability mass unevenly across minority groups.
 This observation reinforces the need for systematic discovery of rare attributes as a prerequisite for comprehensive auditing and mitigation.